15 Leading Impact Frameworks and How to Pick (or Build!) One

 Every Impact Framework is a little different in its methodology, focus area, level of detail required, and flexibility.
 As you consider which Framework is the best fit for your needs and implement your chosen tool, keep the following tips in mind:

-• Think through your goals for measuring and sharing your impact.
-Perhaps your organization is a nonprofit, and you want to prove to grantmakers that your organization is worth supporting.
+Perhaps your organization is a nonprofit, and you want to demonstrate to grantmakers that it’s worthy of support.
 Or maybe you're an impact investor who wants to empower your portfolio companies to do more in their focus areas.
-Consider your "why" for embracing IMM, and then revisit the Impact Frameworks that you feel will help you best reach your goals.
+Either way, think through your "why" for embracing impact reporting, and then revisit the Impact Frameworks that you feel will help you best reach your goals.

-• Act on your impact insights to do more good.
-The end goal of IMM is to increase your positive impact.
+The end goal of impact reporting is to increase your positive impact.
 As you gather impact insights, incorporate them into your decision-making processes so that you can carefully choose the next steps you'll take to improve your operations and do more for the people or causes you serve.

 Wrapping Up